 18 years later, I took off to study biochemistry at Edinburgh University.
 It was a blissful idyllic time, largely spent in the mountains of the Scottish highlands and islands.
 Edinburgh is a beautiful city and still one of my favourite places in the world.

 You’d think 4 years of university would be enough for anyone, but undeterred, I then moved to Oxford for another 4 years of biochemistry and a Ph.D. (or as they like to say in Oxford, a D. Phil.).
 Four years of Oxford is certainly enough for anyone, although I did become quite fond of the place, eventually.
 My advice: visit Port Meadow often and live east of the Magdalen Bridge.

 During my Ph.D., I went to a fantastic conference in Den Haag, the Netherlands, where I met my next boss.
 He emailed me one day and said “would you like to work in Amsterdam for 2 years?”.
 I said “yes, I would”.
 So I did.
 My first postdoc was at the Vrije Universiteit, studying the molecular regulation of denitrification.
 Amsterdam is another of my favourite places in the world.

 After 6 years of pretty much the same thing I decided it was time for a big change.
 I figured a different hemisphere would do the trick, so I applied for a job at UNSW in Sydney and was lucky enough to get it.
 I spent 6 years there, then 3 years at the University of Queensland in Brisbane, before moving back to Sydney in Feb 2009 to work for CSIRO.
-Like many bored molecular biologists, my joy of science has been rekindled through computers and bioinformatics.
+Like many bored bench biologists, my joy of science has been rekindled through computers and bioinformatics.
 When I’m not working I enjoy being outdoors or underwater, reminding myself that I live in one of the best places on earth and playing with my daughter.